Technical article

 H. Duty to disclose evidence

-The provision on the disclosure of evidence/documents in Art.
-8 of the draft has already caused a real furor.
-Specifically, the "national courts are empowered, upon request of an injured person claiming compensation for damage caused by a defective product (...) who has presented facts and evidence sufficient to support the plausibility of the claim for compensation, to order the defendant to disclose relevant evidence that is at its disposal ", Art.
-8(1) of the draft.
-The subject of this "exploration" may be, for example, technical documents together with a risk assessment.
-The (civil) courts called upon to make a decision will have to decide on the plausibility requirements to be met.
+Despite all the criticism levelled at the introduction of the disclosure of evidence/documents planned from the outset, this provision remained in Art.
+9 of the Product Liability Directive until the legislative process was completed.
+Specifically, the EU Member States are to ensure that the defendant, at the request of an injured party who claims compensation for the damage caused by a defective product in proceedings before a state court and has submitted facts and evidence that sufficiently support the plausibility of their claim for compensation, must disclose relevant evidence under its control under the conditions specified in Art.
+9 of the Product Liability Directive, Art.
+9 para.
+1 of the Product Liability Directive.
+The subject of this "investigation" can be, for example, technical documentation including a risk assessment.
+The (civil) courts called upon to decide will have to comment on the plausibility threshold.

-With this genuine procedural regulation, the EU has taken a hitherto little-known path outside the common law regime with its disclosure and discovery procedures, especially as it has so far limited itself to substantive law in terms of product liability law.
-In German Civil Procedural Laws, this brings back memories of Section 142 Code of Civil Procedure (ZPO), which, however, is limited to documents alone and can also oblige the claimant to disclose them.
-The protection of trade secrets is to be explicitly taken into account in the examination of necessity and proportionality, Art.
-8(2, 3) of the draft.
+With this genuinely procedural regulation, the EU is breaking new ground outside the common law regime with its disclosure and discovery procedures, especially as it has so far limited itself to substantive law in terms of product liability.
+In German civil procedure law, this brings back memories of §142 of the German Code of Civil Procedure (ZPO), which, however, is limited solely to documents and can also oblige the plaintiff to surrender them.
+The protection of confidential information and trade secrets is to be expressly taken into account in the context of the examination of necessity and proportionality, Art.
+9 (3) and (4) of the Product Liability Directive.

 I. Conclusion